 These business-sized cards provide basic information about each condition.
 Patients use these to give to friends, family, doctors, nurses, teachers, and others as an easy way to simply explain theirs or their child’s condition.
-Cards are available for FMF, HIDS, CAPS, PFAPA, DIRA, CRMO, Blau, SURFS, and TRAPS.
+Cards are available for FMF, HIDS, CAPS, PFAPA, DIRA, CRMO, Blau, SURFS, SJIA, TRAPS, and more.
 Click here to request SAID information cards.
 Be sure to include which disease(s) you need.

 The CAPS Guidebook gives detailed information on the CAPS diseases.
 These include Familial Cold Autoinflammatory Syndrome (FCAS), Muckle-Wells Syndrome (MWS), and Neonatal-Onset Multisystem Inflammatory Disease (NOMID).
 Information on diagnosing, symptoms, and treatment options are covered.
 Click here to download the CAPS Guidebook in English.
 This is the link for the Spanish CAPS guidebook.